nightwarriorftw/social/README.md

 ```

 ##  :wrench: Development
-Everyone is welcome to contribute just follow the above steps.
+Everyone is welcome to contribute just follow the steps.

 ### :notebook: Pre-Requisites
 List all the pre-requisites the system needs to develop this project.